How Foreign Investors Can Use Trusts to Buy U.S. Real Estate

 Selecting the Optimal Trust Structure for U.S. Real Estate

-Given the variety of trust structures available and the diversity of foreign investors’ goals when buying U.S. real estate, a full accounting of every trust strategy would be impractical.
+Given the variety of trust structures available and the diversity of foreign investors’ goals when buying U.S. real estate, choosing an optimal trust strategy is a fact-specific analysis.

 As more foreign buyers become interested in owning U.S. real estate, they must keep in mind the different ownership structures available to them.

-The optimal strategy for investing in U.S. real estate depends on each investor’s unique circumstances and goals, and the tax rules applicable to such strategies are complex.
-Because of this, foreign investors should contact an experienced real estate attorney in the United States for help structuring their U.S. purchases.
+The optimal strategy for investing in U.S. real estate depends on each investor’s unique circumstances and goals, and the tax rules applicable to such strategies.

 Compare 26 U.S.C. §§ 1(a) – (d) (rates applicable to individuals) and 26 U.S.C. § 1(e)(2) (rates applicable to non-grantor trusts)